Import Users via API and Google Sheets

 }

-4. Paste your script into the main window ensuring you overwrite anything already in that window
+4. Paste your script into the editor, overwriting anything already there

-5. Replace the text 'your_subdomain' with your actual sub-domain.
-You can find your sub-domain in Admin Center > Brand
+5. Replace ‘your_subdomain’ with your Zendesk subdomain (find it in Admin Center > Brand)

-6. Replace the text 'your_email' with your Zendesk administrator email
+6. Replace ‘your_email’ with your Zendesk administrator email

-7. Replace the text 'your_api_token' with the API token you created above
+7. Replace ‘your_api_token’ with the API token you created earlier

 9. Click Run – you’ll be prompted to Review Permissions